hamiltonparker/largeScaleViz/README.md

 The sheets are perturbed which produces a mechnical wave that can be seprated from the background thermal motion and rippling.

-See two snap shots of the atomic system color coordinated by atomic dispalcement from the background
+See two snap shots of the atomic system color coordinated by atomic dispalcement from the background.

 ![image](figs/Ti3C2_450_270_50_3000.png)

 ![image](figs/Ti3C2_450_270_50_6000.png)